Eva Longoria Apologizes For Diminishing Black Women Voters–“I Take Full Responsibility For That Mistake”

 Obviously, her wording here is very questionable, downplaying everything Black women did in this election–and every election–in order to uplift Latinas.
 She apologized for the incident on Twitter before returning to MSNBC on Tuesday night to publicly respond to the backlash she received.

 “In my effort to celebrate Latina turnout, I diminished the importance of the Black women’s vote in this election.
-And what I said was wrong,” she said.
+And what I said was wrong,” she shared.
 “It is a fact that African American women showed up in record numbers and brought us to victory.
 They saved this country.
 And I recognize the harm that my words caused.
 If we’ve learned anything from this administration is that words matter.
 So I take full responsibility for that mistake.”

 Comments